 - Each environment should have a dedicated ServiceControl instance.

-- Other applications or NServiceBus endpoints running on the same machine as ServiceControl can compete for hardware resources and therefore negatively impact ServiceControl's performance.
-For optimal performance, run ServiceControl on a dedicated machine.
+- Other applications or NServiceBus endpoints running on the same server as ServiceControl can compete for hardware resources and therefore negatively impact ServiceControl's performance.
+For optimal performance, run ServiceControl on a dedicated server.

 Depending on the number of endpoints and message volume, audit messages can have a significant impact on performance.
 Turn off message auditing if it is not needed.
 The primary reason for the audit ingestion capability of ServiceControl is to support system analysis with ServiceInsight.
 If ServiceInsight is not in use, turn off messaging auditing for each endpoint.
 Message auditing may be important for some endpoints but not others.